zpark/eliza/packages/plugin-nft-collections/README.md

 # NFT Collections Plugin

-A comprehensive NFT collections plugin powered by Reservoir Tools API, with optional integrations for enhanced market intelligence and social analytics.
-Features automated NFT trading capabilities with ikigailabs.xyz integration.
+A powerful plugin for interacting with NFT collections, providing comprehensive market data, social analytics, and trading capabilities through various APIs including Reservoir, CoinGecko, and more.

 ## Features